- Session Handouts – don’t even get us started on paper overconsumption… oops, too late…

 2. LAPTOPS AND PROJECTORS

 If you want to run a slideshow or use a projector, bring your OWN laptop (unless you have specifically arranged with us to borrow one).
 We will provide projector, screen, and cable.
+The end of the projector cable has a plug that fits into either a VGA hole, or an HDMI hole.

 Some of you have requested that WiFi be available for your session.
 Well, we’ll put you in a room where it should be… But in our experience the WiFi at Geneva Park is slow at best and unavailable when being rushed by a bunch of Mindcamp participants.
 We will do our best to make sure you get a connection, but our advice is this: